Who needs pasta to make salt and pepper pasta? Not you, my friend. Not you. You only need four ingredients and about 30 minutes to make this recipe!

 I feel like salt and pepper get kind of short shrift when it comes to seasoning.
 When you’re counting how many ingredients are in a recipe, for example, it’s totally acceptable to not count salt and pepper, because everyone has this in their kitchens.
 That’s right: you treat them like something as obvious as water.

 They’re so universal that we tend to overlook them entirely.
 And they’re universal for a reason: they make food taste better.
 So!
-When my sister mentioned that she’s obsessed lately with salt and pepper pasta, I couldn’t resist looking up a recipe and monkeying around with it.
+When my sister mentioned that she’s obsessed lately with salt and pepper pasta, I couldn’t resist trying to create a vegan version for her.

 More spiralizer goodness: Raw Pad Thai

-The one trick with this modification is that traditional salt and pepper pasta uses the starchy pasta cooking water as the sauce base.
+The one trick with this modification is that traditional recipes for this dish use the starchy pasta cooking water as the sauce base.
 Without it, you end up with a runny, bland sauce.

-This salt and pepper pasta recipe is super, super simple, you guys.
+This recipe is super, super simple, y’all.
 I think you’re going to love it.